-Washington's Bryce Harper named the National League Rookie of the Year on Monday.
+Washington Nationals outfielder Bryce Harper won the Baseball Writers' Association of America National League Rookie of the Year award on Monday.
+Harper received 16 of 28 first-place votes.

 Harper, who became the second-youngest player to win the award, was one of three finalists for the NL Rookie of the Year, joining Cincinnati's Todd Frazier and Arizona's Wade Miley.
 The 20-year-old Harper was called up to the major leagues in late April and batted .270 with 22 home runs and 59 RBI in 139 games for the Nationals.
 Harper finished fifth in the National League in runs scored with 98.